 When a customer chooses to attend a private (independent) or an out-of-state college, technical or state college, university, or health-related institution, even though a comparable public training institution is available in Texas, tuition and fees paid by VR cannot exceed in-state tuition and fees.
 Exceptions to the limitations for tuition and fees require justification and approval by the VR Supervisor.

+For more information refer to C-409: Maximum Payment for a Training at a College or University.

+For approval requirements see D-206-3: Out-of-State Purchases and C-409-5: Private or Out-of-State for College or University Training.

-0909-5Evaluating Previous Training Performance
+Evaluating Previous Training Performance

 If the customer's history includes a record of marginal or poor performance in previous training, before committing to a full training program in the customer's IPE, the VR counselor should consider obtaining additional diagnostic evaluations or other types of assessments, if comparable documentation is not available, to develop a remedial plan and determine whether the customer is likely to be successful (with supports).